-During the year ended 31 December 2020, the Group entered into a Sale and Purchase Agreement to dispose of its entire stake in Drake & Scull International (Qatar) WLL.
-In accordance with the terms of the agreement, the date of actual transfer of control over the entities' operating and financial activities was 30 June 2020.
+^{} During 2020, the Group entered into a Sale and Purchase Agreement to dispose of its entire stake in Drake & Scull International (Qatar) WLL.
+In accordance with the terms of the agreement, the date of actual transfer of control over the entity's operating and financial activities was 30 September 2020.
 Further as per SPA, the agreement is irrevocable by either parties and is legally binding and effective in the local jurisdictions in which the subject entity is legally domiciled.